FreeCAD

 The FreeCAD community is one of its strongest assets.
 The official FreeCAD Forum is a bustling hub where users ranging from total beginners to core developers interact daily.
 It is the best place to ask questions, share projects, and troubleshoot issues.
 The community maintains a comprehensive Wiki that serves as the primary documentation, offering tutorials for every workbench.
 Development happens transparently on GitHub, where users can report bugs or contribute code.
 Additionally, there are numerous YouTube channels and Discord servers dedicated to FreeCAD tutorials, ensuring that learning resources are always available.

 FreeCAD is a triumph of open-source engineering.
 While it demands patience to learn and lacks the polished veneer of expensive commercial suites, it offers unparalleled power and freedom.
 For Mac users, it is the only viable professional-grade 3D CAD tool that is both free and runs natively offline.
-Its parametric capabilities are robust enough for real-world manufacturing, and its Python integration makes it infinite extensible.
+Its parametric capabilities are solid enough for real-world manufacturing, and its Python integration makes it infinite extensible.
 Ideally suited for anyone who values data sovereignty over UI polish.

 Creative Software Expert